Pass-Through Entity Tax Returns FAQs

 - File the PTE tax return electronically;

-- Double-check that PTE payments to be claimed by individuals matches what the PTE has disclosed;
+- Double-check that PTE payments to be claimed by individuals match what the PTE has disclosed;

 - When preparing the PTE return, have the PTE confirm they have made the tax payments they are reporting to you;

-- Ensure that PTE credit amount claimed on the individual return is also added back as an addition to income on the individual return;
+- Ensure that the electing PTE credit amount claimed on the individual return is also added back as an addition to income on the individual return;

 - If using tax preparation software that provides the option to create an electronic version of the Schedule K-1 from the PTE, please use that function and attach the electronic K-1, which is easier for our technology to process.